benjymous/annotations/sandman/sandman.16.md

 - #### Panel 6

   A genuine photo of G.K.
 Chesterton, who was the inspiration for "Gilbert".
 Note the signature at lower left.

+  > [audible] The Audible narration adds a caption - "G.K Chesterton.
+1874-1936"

 ### Page 19